Kevin Faulconer

-Kevin Lee Faulconer (born January 24, 1967) is an American politician who served as the 36th mayor of San Diego, California from 2014 to 2020.
+Kevin Lee Faulconer (born January 24, 1967) is an American politician who served as the 36th mayor of San Diego, from 2014 to 2020.
 A member of the Republican Party, Faulconer served as the member of the San Diego City Council for the 2nd district from 2006 to 2014.

-Faulconer was born in San Jose, California and grew up in Oxnard.
+Faulconer was born in San Jose, California, and grew up in Oxnard.
 He entered politics in the 1990s to work on the campaigns for then-Governor Pete Wilson; he began to run in San Diego City Council elections to represent the 2nd district in the early 2000s.
 He was elected in a 2005 special election and was re-elected in landslides in 2006 and in 2010.
 In late 2013, he announced his candidacy for the mayorship of San Diego which he later won.
 He was sworn in on March 3, 2014.
-He was successfully re-elected in 2016, but he was not eligible to run in the 2020 election due to term limits.
+He was re-elected in 2016, but he was not eligible to run in the 2020 election due to term limits.

 Faulconer is considered to be a moderate Republican, holding fiscally conservative and socially liberal views.
-He announced his candidacy for Governor of California on February 1, 2021 and was one of the main candidates in the 2021 gubernatorial recall election, placing third in a field of 46 replacement candidates.
+He announced his candidacy for governor of California on February 1, 2021, and was one of the main candidates in the 2021 gubernatorial recall election, placing third in a field of 46 replacement candidates.

 Early life and education

 Faulconer was born in San Jose, California to Jim and Kay Faulconer (née Boger), an assistant city manager of Oxnard and an instructor at Oxnard College and Ventura College, respectively.
 He grew up in Oxnard and learned Spanish while in grade school.
 Faulconer graduated from Oxnard High School in 1985.
 He later enrolled in and graduated from San Diego State University with a degree in political science.
-While at San Diego State, Faulconer served as student body president as a fifth-year senior and was a member of the Kappa Sigma fraternity.
+While at San Diego State, Faulconer served as student body president as a fifth-year senior and was a member of Kappa Sigma fraternity.

 Early career

 After college, Faulconer won a fellowship with the Coro Foundation and worked for Solem & Associates, a public relations firm based in San Francisco.
-He later helped work on the campaigns for Republican Governor Pete Wilson.
+He later helped work on the campaigns for California Governor Pete Wilson.

 San Diego City Council (2006–2014)

 Elections

-Faulconer ran in the 2002 city council election for district 2 but lost to Michael Zucchet in a hotly contested election.
+Faulconer ran in the 2002 city council election for District 2 but lost to Michael Zucchet in a hotly contested election.
 After Zucchet resigned in 2005, a special election was held that November.
 There were 17 candidates and none got a majority, so a runoff was held on January 10, 2006, between the two top vote-getters, Faulconer and Lorena Gonzalez.
 Faulconer won the runoff with 51.5% of the vote.

 Faulconer was elected to a full term in June 2006 and re-elected in June 2010; in both cases he won an outright majority in the primary and so did not have to run in the November general election.
 He was ineligible to run for re-election in 2014 per city term limits.